mankinskin/graph_app/context-engine/refactor-tool/CANDLE_SERVER.md

 ## License

-This functionality is part of the import-refactor tool and follows the same license terms.
+This functionality is part of the refactor-tool tool and follows the same license terms.